errm/alertdog/README.md

 Alertdog is software system to detect failures in a prometheus + alertmanager alerting system.

-If there is problem that means that prometheus, or alertmanager are not working as expected Alertdog will raise an alert, either via alertmanager, or if that is not possible via PagerDuty.
+If there is a problem that means that prometheus, or alertmanager are not working as expected Alertdog will raise an alert, either via alertmanager, or if that is not possible via PagerDuty.